ubicomplab/rPPG-Toolbox/README.md

   * `USE_SMALLER_WINDOW`: If `True`, use an evaluation window smaller than the video length for evaluation.

-# How to add a new dataset?
+# :open_file_folder: Adding a New Dataset

-* Step1 : Create a new python file in dataset/data_loader, e.g. MyLoader.py
+* STEP 1: Create a new python file in dataset/data_loader, e.g. MyLoader.py

-* Step2 : Implement the required functions, including:
+* STEP 2: Implement the required functions, including:

   ```python
   def preprocess_dataset(self, config_preprocess):